-The Voluntary Retired Return to Active Duty Program has expanded to provide select retired Air Force rated officers (Air Force Specialty Codes 11X-pilot, 12X-combat systems officer and 13B-air battle manager), or current Air Force rated officers in those AFSCs with an approved retirement order, the opportunity to return to active duty under Title 10, United States Code § 688, in order to alleviate manning shortages within the Air Force rated community.
+The Voluntary Retired Return to Active Duty Program provides select retired Air Force rated officers (Air Force Specialty Codes 11X-pilot, 12X-combat systems officer and 13B-air battle manager), or current Air Force rated officers in those AFSCs with an approved retirement order, the opportunity to return to active duty under Title 10, United States Code § 688a, in order to alleviate manning shortages within the Air Force rated community.

 Officers who return to active duty under VRRAD will fill rated staff and active flying staff, test, training and operational positions where rated officer expertise is required.
 The Air Force’s Personnel Center can match VRRAD participants to stateside or overseas requirements.
 VRRAD officers will fill critical billets that would otherwise remain vacant due to the shortage of active-duty officers available to move out of operational flying assignments.

 The application must be scanned as one continuous Adobe ".pdf" document in the order listed in the "Application Package" section above.
 Do not use PDF portfolios.
 Incomplete applications will be returned without action.
 Failure to submit required, complete and legible documents will delay processing of the application and may result in the application not being considered.

 Applicants with access to myPers will click the VRRAD application link on myPers to submit their applications.
 Go to myPers->Retiree Officer->Assignment->Voluntary Retired Return to Active Duty Program.

 Applicants without access to myPers should request a myPers account using the instructions found here.

 To check on the status of your application, please contact the Total Force Service Center at 800-525-0102, Option 5 (retired Military with personnel inquiries) or the VRRAD Program Manager.